 Every so often I drive past the runner, my son in the backseat contorting himself as best he can to stare at the sun despite my efforts to cover the windows with towels and cloth shopping bags jammed into the tops of the back seat doors.
 Like my husband, the runner’s pace is brisk and efficient.
 Judging by the various points where I’ve seen him, it appears he runs quite far.
 I decide he must be a marathoner.

 As a former hardcore swimmer who has swum thousands of grueling miles in pools, I find I prefer the ease and freedom of running.
-Regrettably, it has been years since I've made a habit of it, what with time constraints, a dog too old to jog beside me, a teenager who can’t be left by himself, harsh Maine winters and, now, the pandemic.
+Regrettably, it has been years since I've made a habit of it, what with time constraints, a dog who seems too old to jog beside me, a teenager who can’t be left by himself, harsh Maine winters and, now, the pandemic.
 Alas, I find myself again living vicariously through others.
 As the runner races by me, his chiseled face curiously calm, I begin to wonder.
 Has he explored the same panoramas where I yearn to roam and linger?
 Has he viewed vistas that I have missed in my limited circles?
 Does he ever stop to test the water, marvel at the mackerel sky, or notice the grace and beauty of a dormant forest?
 I wonder if he, too, is attempting to escape a hardship.
 What losses has he suffered?
 Is there anything that grieves him?
 How painful or rewarding is his endeavor?

 In these sad pandemic times, when my natural penchant to mix with others has been so stifled, and when naked (maskless) faces are a rare sighting, I look forward to my daily drives.
 They allow me to escape my own petty or grievous worries by taking in gorgeous panoramas and, instead, contemplate the lives of others: the Carhartt man tethered to three brawny dogs who each yank him in a different direction; the salty old guy in neon regalia pushing his pedals against all kinds of weather; the crooked old lady clad neck to heel in black lycra doing her best version of jogging.
 And when the runner's eyes meet mine and he raises a hand as I pass, I feel—if only for an instant—somehow lighter.